Mte90/Firefox-OS-Bookmark-for-Wordpress/README.md

 4. Activate the plugin on the Plugin dashboard

 ==MultiSite==
-To enable in the multisite you need to add this rule in the .htaccess file:
+To enable in the multisite you need to add this rule in the .htaccess file before the string # BEGIN WordPress:
 ```
+RewriteBase /
 RewriteRule manifest.webapp$ wp-content/plugins/firefox-os-bookmark/manifest.php [L]
 ```